Juris-M/zotero-connectors/README.md

 ## Build process

-The build process combines files from the Zotero codebase, common files to all connectors and specific files for Chrome/Firefox/Safari connectors.
+The build process combines files from the Juris-M codebase, common files to all connectors and specific files for Chrome/Firefox/Safari connectors.
 At the moment the build process is awkward and uses a SH script and gulp procedures.
 This will be reconciled in the future to only use gulp.